chrisweb/freeMusic.zone/documentation/development_setup.md

 ### Start the server

-To run the project run this command on linux:
+To start the web server, use this command on linux:
 NODE_ENV=development node server

-OR thess commands for windows powershell:
+OR these commands for windows powershell:
 $env:NODE_ENV="development"
 node server

-NODE_ENV can be development, staging, production
+(!)
+NODE_ENV can be development, staging, production (not dev, prod)

 ### Open the project in your browser